-Shrink wrap is a polymer plastic that shrinks on exposure to heat.
+Shrinkwrap is a polymer plastic that shrinks on exposure to heat.
 This is the idea behind the use of window insulation kits.
-You will cut plastic sheets that fit your door, then paste and hold it on the door frame using double-sided tape.
+You will cut plastic sheets that fit your door, then paste and hold them on the door frame using double-sided tape.
 Heating the surface with a drier will lead to the shrinking and tightening of the plastic.
 This way, it forms a barrier that is very energy efficient.

 Use Second Barrier